 Where I am personally, I would consider another Trump.
 I’d give a Don Jr. a very close look.
 Based on what, you might ask?
 Based on his Twitter feed, for one thing.

-Laugh it up, Tom Nichols, Ana Navarro, Sonny Bunch and Becket Adams.
+Laugh it up, Tom Nichols and Ana Navarro and Rick Wilson.

 But his Twitter feed shows more dedication to intellectual honesty, and a greater ability to smack the media and opposition right in the mouth, than anything that the entirety of Conservative Inc. has amassed in their collective history.